1 tablespoon turbinado sugar (also called raw sugar), for sprinkling on top

 Make it dairy free: See buttermilk option above.

-*Note on Greek yogurt: I’ve used a variety of fat percentages and the muffins have always turned out well.
+Make it egg free: Substitute flax eggs for the regular eggs.
+Make it gluten free: Substitute an all-purpose gluten-free flour blend for the whole wheat flour.
+Bob’s Red Mill makes a GF blend that works well. *Note on Greek yogurt: I’ve used a variety of fat percentages and the muffins have always turned out well.
 Higher fat yogurt will yield a somewhat more rich muffin.
 You can also substitute plain (not Greek) yogurt, but your muffins might not rise quite as high.

 ▸ Nutrition Information